ralexanderrock/ryanrock.co/content/pages/quoteblog.md

 > - Anon

 <!-- -->
-> Let the future tell the truth, and evaluate each one according to his works and accomplishments.
+> Let the future tell the truth and evaluate each one according to his works and accomplishments.
 The present is theirs; the future, for which I have really worked, is mine.
 <br>
 > - Nikola Tesla